-Parents may submit an online application for admission for the current academic year and next academic year for ESF primary or secondary, Renaissance College or Discovery College.
+Parents may submit an online application for admission for the current academic year or next academic year for ESF primary or secondary, Renaissance College or Discovery College.
 There are waiting lists at each of our schools and the offer of a place is dependent on vacancy being available.

 Those who have missed the central application period or who are applying for years other than Year 1 and Year 7 need to apply through general applications.

 Applicants to ESF International Kindergartens should refer to our website for further information on admissions procedures.

 3. What are the selection criteria of ESF/PI schools for applicants?

 ESF/PI schools are not selective: admission is through interview/assessment and depends above all on the student’s ability to benefit from an ESF education.
 Moreover, school places are offered according to zone (geographic location of the students’ address) for ESF primary and secondary schools.
 Discovery College and Renaissance College remains zone free.
 Please click here to see further details on ESF’s Admissions Policy.

 For ESF’s two Private Independent Schools (PIS), Discovery College (DC) and, Renaissance College Hong Kong (RCHK) the Admissions Policy has to be in line with the Hong Kong Government’s requirements for all Private Independent Schools (PIS):

 - RCHK and DC have no catchment area.
 Any student residing in Hong Kong can apply to attend.